Why are our original aprons so special?

 Our buckles, clip hooks and studs are all made from nickel-plated brass, made in a small foundry in the heart of England.
 The Walsall foundry has been producing castings since 1832 and holds a Royal Warrant of Appointment.
 Our screwpost rivets are made of corrosion resistant nickel and are manufactured in England.

 The Finished Apron

 Our name is on these aprons...twice!
 We have made them with pride and spent hours in their production.
-We want the person who will eventually come to wear it to be as proud of it as we are.
+We want the person who will eventually come to wear one to be as proud of it as we are.